 Today, after some vino tasting, we will experience food from a local family kitchen and visit their traditional “orto” – a vegetable garden full of seasonal treasures!
 There is time to relax at our hotel in the afternoon and evening.

 Day 7 – Matera, Alberobello and Lecce

-After breakfast we head south and visit the UNESCO village of Matera, truly, a city lost in time.
-The homes are known as Sassi, or houses of stone and were excavated by hand into the side of the gorge, one built one on top of the other and connected by an elaborate system of staircases and alleyways.
+After breakfast, we head south to visit the UNESCO village of Matera, a city truly lost in time.
+The homes are known as Sassi, or houses of stone, and were excavated by hand into the side of the gorge, one built on top of the other and connected by an elaborate system of staircases and alleyways.

-Day 8 – Learn the art of orecchiette pasta
+Day 8 – Learn the Art of Orecchiette Pasta

-Day 9 – In the Primitivo di Manduria region
+Day 9 – In the Primitivo di Manduria Region

-Day 10 – from Puglia to Calabria
+Day 10 – From Puglia to Calabria